MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/a/achievement.md

 ms.prod: non-product-specific
 ---

-# achievement
+# Achievement

-Refers
-to an accomplishment that's formally recognized by a game, site, or app.
+Refers to an accomplishment that's formally recognized by a game, site, or app.
 Achievements are sometimes represented by a virtual badge, star, medal, or other reward.